Table of Contents

 Now to be fair, that horrific “success rate” is on par with any MLM that operates today.

-Even in Mary Kay’s own earnings report for the Canadian market, they admit that out of their “active” IBCs, only about 5% earned commissions more than $100 annually.
+Even in one of Mary Kay’s own earnings reports, they admit that only about 12% of their IBC sales force was considered “active”, and only half of them earned commissions more than $100 annually.

 But here’s the thing: